oikos-cash/oikos-docs-bsc/content/contracts/Oikos.md

 ### `mint`

-This function is responsible for creating the inflationary SNX supply.
+This function is responsible for creating the inflationary OKS supply.
 It is a public function, so any address can ensure new tokens are released on schedule.
-When a new quantity is minted, the calling address is rewarded with a small incentive of SNX tokens, defined by [`SupplySchedule.minterReward`](SupplySchedule.md#minterreward).
+When a new quantity is minted, the calling address is rewarded with a small incentive of OKS tokens, defined by [`SupplySchedule.minterReward`](SupplySchedule.md#minterreward).

 The supply is released according to the schedule defined in [`SupplySchedule.schedules`](SupplySchedule.md#schedules), being sent to the [`RewardsDistribution`](RewardsDistribution.md#distributerewards) contract for distribution and escrow.
-The total supply SNX supply is thus increased by the quantity specified by the schedule.
+The total supply OKS supply is thus increased by the quantity specified by the schedule.

 This function always returns true if the transaction did not revert.